Escaped inmate Casey White back in Alabama - NewsBreak

 “We believe that they were leaving room 150 for good and traveling elsewhere,” Wedding said during an appearance Tuesday night on NewsNation’s “Banfield.”

-Wedding also said he believes the couple had camping gear with them.Understanding the mindset of Casey White
+Wedding also said he believes the couple had camping gear with them.Details revealed in jailhouse romance including an anticipated shootout with police

 At the time of his escape, Casey White was charged with capital murder for a deadly stabbing and was already serving a 75-year sentence for a 2015 crime spree that involved a home invasion, carjacking and police chase.